 The following regulations apply to any person who is enrolled as a Pacific States University (PSU) student.
 These rules are not to be interpreted as all–inclusive of situations in which discipline will be invoked.
 These rules are illustrative, and the University reserves the right to take disciplinary action in appropriate circumstances not set out in this catalog.
 The University reserves the right to exclude at any time students whose conduct is deemed undesirable or prejudicial to the University community's best interest.

 The disciplinary procedure described herein affords procedural fairness to the accused student and flexibility to the administration to sanctions based on the individual circumstances of each case.
 Students accused of improper conduct shall be given adequate notice of the charges and an opportunity to respond to the charges made against them.
-Where a student is disciplined for improper conduct, the student may submit a grievance with regard to the decision in accordance with the University’s Grievance Policy, which can be obtained from the Dean’s Office.
+Where a student is disciplined for improper conduct, the student may submit a grievance with regard to the decision in accordance with the University’s Grievance Policy, which can be obtained from an Associate Dean.
 While disciplinary action against a student is pending, the student poses a significant threat to the University community.
 The disciplinary action taken may be reflected in the student’s permanent record, as part of the disciplinary punishment.
 Behavior resulting in disciplinary action may involve, but is not limited to, one or a combination of those listed below:

 - Dishonesty in any form, including plagiarism, illegal copying of software, and knowingly furnishing false information to the University

 - Forgery, alteration, or misuse of University documents, records, or identification.

 - Failure to comply with written or verbal directives of duly authorized University officials who are acting in the performance of assigned duties.

 - Interference with the academic or administrative processes of the University or any of its approved activities.

 - Violation of civil or criminal codes of local, state, or federal governments.